Skip to content

 1. Primary — burgundy, on the warm body color.
 One per significant CTA moment.

-2. Secondary — sage (light-accent).
+2. Secondary — sage (light-accent) with dark label text.
+Light text on sage is 3.00:1 and fails WCAG AA; dark-shade is 4.92:1.
 For “alternative” or “learn more” alongside a primary.

 3. Link — text-only burgundy.
 For tertiary or in-flow actions.